codereligion/codereligion.github.com/_posts/tumblr/2012-08-05-beware-of-stripes-errorstag.md

 <stripes:text id="item${index}" name="items[${index}].label" value="${item.label}"/>
 {% endhighlight %}

 In our case the form does not only render already persistent items, it also allows adding new ones.
-This is achieved by some fancy jquery logic which will render the content of item.jsp into the dom and fill it with some default data when the user clicks an “add-button”.
+This is achieved by some fancy jquery logic which will render the content of item.jsp into the dom and fill it with some default data when the user clicks an *add-button*.

 Everything about this approach seems normal.
 We had no problems creating items nor displaying already persistent items.

 The trouble started when we were doing manual testing for error message.
 The test could be described as follows:

+- open the form with one persistent item
+- add a new item (leave required fields empty)
+- submit form
-open the form with one persistent item add a new item (leave required fields empty) submit form check that error message is displayed for the empty required field The error message was displayed in the right place but to our surprise the empty field was not empty anymore.
+- check that error message is displayed for the empty required field

+The error message was displayed in the right place but to our surprise the empty field was not empty anymore.
 It contained the data from the already persistent item.
 The rendered html was actually showing that the field showing the error message had the wrong index.

 So we got a rendered html which looked like this.